UFHCI-BCB-SR-Biostatistics/manuscript-ehr-data-cleaning-workflow/README.md

 The code documents a reproducible workflow for preparing large-scale electronic health record (EHR) data for analysis.
 The primary data-processing workflow consists of four sequential steps: cohort construction, laboratory biomarker identification and standardization, biomarker condensing and monthly aggregation, and biomarker merging.

-Additional R scripts used for subsequent data preparation and analysis are included in the `Code/Analysis/` directory.

 All code included in this repository was implemented in **R**.

 ## Data Availability